abhishekdhumalaws-GenAI/genai-multi-agent-retail-assistant/README.md

    The Orchestration Agent monitors agent progress, manages inter-agent communication, and ensures a seamless customer experience by coordinating the efforts of the Customer Intake, specialized, and Personalization agents.

-This demo scope showcases the multi-agent system’s ability to deliver an efficient, personalized, and user-friendly customer support experience.
+This scope showcases the multi-agent system’s ability to deliver an efficient, personalized, and user-friendly customer support experience.
 The setup leverages Bedrock's orchestration and data-handling capabilities to deliver comprehensive and real-time support solutions.